Aircloak/TrainingMaterial/slides-server/content/analyst.md

 WHERE streetAddress <> 'Thorst.
 18, apt.
 5'
 ```

-The difference reveals whether or not the inhabitant of the appartment is in our dataset or not.
+The difference reveals whether or not the inhabitant of the apartment is in our data set or not.

 --